giovanni-iannaccone/eikon/README.md

 - **Modify Images**: Perform image editing operations with ease
 - **Insert Geometric Shapes**: Add lines, rectangles, circles, and more directly into your images
 - **Command-Line Utility**: Use the library directly from the command line for quick tasks
+- **Dependency-light**: Everything is implemented from scratch or is from the standard library

 ## 👨‍💻 Installation
 Clone the repository: